-Why this firm exists in this form
+Why Metcalf Search exists in this form

 The pattern Jay kept seeing

 Across hundreds of searches over twenty-five years, the pattern was almost always the same.
 An owner would delay a hire until something broke.
 They would call a contingency firm, pay roughly a quarter of the first-year salary for a candidate, and either watch that candidate quit inside a year or decide the fee was not worth repeating.
 They would then try to do it themselves and discover that hiring is its own job.
-By the third or fourth cycle of Hiring Whiplash, they had concluded they were bad at hiring.
+By the third or fourth cycle of that pattern, they had concluded they were bad at hiring.
 They were not bad at hiring.
 They were trying to do it without infrastructure.

-The firm exists to be that infrastructure.
+Metcalf Search exists to be that infrastructure.

 Why fractional